Withdrawal & Recovery

 What Happens When You Stop Smoking Weed: Week by Week Changes

-- Most physical symptoms resolve within two to four weeks, but sleep can take up to 45 days to fully normalize
+Most physical symptoms clear up within two to four weeks, but sleep can take up to 45 days to fully normalize.

 You are thinking about quitting, or you already did, and you want to know what actually happens.
 Not the scare tactics.
 Not the "weed is harmless" dismissal either.
 Just the real sequence of changes, good and bad, that your body and brain go through when you stop smoking weed.